Join our newsletter for 10% off at the Penguin Shop

 byYan Lianke, Jeremy Tiang (Translator)

-A son who wants to kill his father, who wants kill his wife, who wants to kill her only son: the eye-popping new novel from one of the world’s great literary satirists is full of surprises and home truths
+A son who wants to kill his father.
+A father who wants to kill his wife.
+A wife who wants to kill her only son: this eye-popping new novel by one of the world’s great literary satirists is full of surprises and home truths.

-Gaotian Town, Central Plains, China.
-In this small, provincial town lives a family.
-The son dreams of going to America, while his father obsesses over building a new house in the face of abject poverty.
+In Gaotian Town, Central Plains, China, a family lives in abject poverty.
+The son dreams of going to America, while his father fantasises about building a new house.
 His long-suffering mother worries about her only child’s waywardness.
-They are also all thinking about killing each other.

 About Yan Lianke